DavidMini/LotSpot/deliverables/iteration-01.md

 #### Artifacts

 List/describe the artifacts you will produce in order to organize your team.

--GitHub issues.
+- GitHub issues.
 	- Keep track of priority issues.
-	-Make up a code from 1-5 in priority 1 being important 5 can be pushed back.
+	- Make up a code from 1-5 in priority 1 being important 5 can be pushed back.
--Google Documents for itterations / product.md
+- Google Documents for itterations / product.md
--Slack server communication.
+- Slack server communication.
--Tasks distributed on roles and experience, and current workload.
+- Tasks distributed on roles and experience, and current workload.

  * Artifacts can be To-do lists, Task boards, schedule(s), etc.